8 Ways to Stay Creative

 Bill Gates says he reads about 50 books a year, most of which are non-fiction, and help him explain in some way how the world works.

-Elon “Mars” Musk, when asked how he learned to build rockets, was synthetic: I read books!
+Elon “Trump” Musk, when asked how he learned to build rockets, was synthetic: I read books!

 According to Tom Corley, analyzing the role that reading plays in personal success, the rich ones read to educate themselves and self-improvement.
 The poor ones read mainly to entertain themselves.